Shotteswell: First and Second World Wars

 A memorial plaque at the entrance to St Lawrence's Church records the names of five men associated with the village who died serving in the armed forces during the First World War, as well as naming four men who died similarly during the Second World War.
 On 22 November 1942, a Wellington BK261 aircraft broke up and crashed at Shotteswell when a photo-flash exploded in the aircraft, and this resulted in the death of five crew members.
-The village was situated close to a Royal Air Force practice bombing range during World War II, and in his book A Thousand Shall Fall, the Canadian former pilot, Murray Pedersen, described how the village sometimes sustained inadvertent damage from bombs which had gone astray from Allied bombers using the practice range.
+The village was situated close to a Royal Air Force practice bombing range during World War II, and in his book A Thousand Shall Fall, the Canadian former pilot, Murray Peden, described how the village sometimes sustained inadvertent damage from bombs which had gone astray from Allied bombers using the practice range.

 Governance

 The village is in the Westminster parliamentary constituency of Kenilworth and Southam and is represented by Jeremy Paul Wright (Conservative Party) who was elected in the May 2010 general election with 53.6% of the vote.
 He was re-elected in May 2015 with 58.4% of the total vote on a 76.6% turnout of the electorate.
 The village is part of the Kineton division of Warwickshire County Council and is represented by Christopher Robin Williams (Conservative Party).
 He was re-elected on 2 May 2013 with 38.2% of the vote.
 The village is part of the Red Horse ward of Stratford-on-Avon District Council and is represented by Bart Dalla Mura (Conservative Party).
 He was elected on 7 May 2015 with 62.4% of the total vote on a 77.9% turnout of the electorate.
 In late 2016 Bart Dalla Mura tendered his registration citing personal reasons.
 This triggered a by-election, which was held on Thursday 9 March 2017.
 The Parish Council has the following members:- Janet Burgess, Les Faulkner, Val Ingram, Anne Omer and Michael Pearson who were elected on 7 May 2015.
 The turnout was 86.9% of eligible voters.
 The clerk of Shotteswell Parish Council is Mrs. V. Ingram.